KhronosGroup/glTF-Blender-Exporter/docs/user.md

 #### Keyframes start with 0

-By default, before export all keyframes are modified, that the first keyframe starts with 0.
+By default, all keyframes are modified that the first keyframe starts with 0.
 If disabled, the keyframes keep their original value.
+This property is only visible, if export animations is enabled.

 #### Export current frame